Assistance towards success scholarships – Students in equivalence process

 Applicants must meet the following conditions when they submit their application:

-- be following the diploma or training equivalence process in view of obtaining the equivalence of a recognized undergraduate degree so that they are eligible to register for the Professional Education Program (PEP);
+- be following the course equivalence process in view of obtaining the equivalence of a recognized undergraduate degree so that they are eligible to register for the Professional Education Program (PEP);

 - demonstrate that they need financial aid to help them cover all costs involved in continuing their studies toward the CPA designation;

 - have received the list of qualifying courses* required by the host university and the Order in view of obtaining the equivalence of the recognized undergraduate degree.
-The list must have been approved and signed by all bodies;
+The list must have been approved and signed by the Order;

 - have begun some of these qualifying courses or be registered for them when they submit their application;